Lang Hancock: Death and inquest

-In March 1992 Hancock died, aged 82 years, while living in the guesthouse of the Prix D'Amour, the palatial home he had built for his third wife, Rose.
+In March 1992 Hancock died, aged 82 years, while living in the guesthouse of the Prix D'Amour.
 According to his daughter, the death was "unexpected" and came "despite strong will to live".

 An autopsy showed that he had died of arteriosclerotic heart disease and police investigation revealed no evidence to contradict that.
 However, Hancock's daughter insisted that her stepmother had unnaturally hastened his death.
 Two successive state coroners refused to allow an inquest, but one was eventually granted in 1999 under the direction of the WA Attorney-General, Peter Foss.

 After preliminary hearings during 2000, the inquest began in April 2001 with an initial estimate of 63 witnesses to be called over five weeks.
 The inquest was dominated by claims that Porteous had literally nagged Hancock to death with shrill tantrums and arguments.
 Porteous denied the allegations, famously explaining: "For anyone else it would be a tantrum, for me it's just raising my voice."
 In the last few days of Hancock's life, Porteous had attempted to pressure him into changing his will and Hancock eventually took out a restraining order against her.
 The inquest was put on hold after allegations that Rinehart had paid witnesses to appear and that some had lied in their testimony.
 It resumed three months later with a smaller witness list and ended with the finding that Hancock had died of natural causes and not as a result of Porteous' behaviour.

 With a legal bill of A$2.7m, Rose and William Porteous commenced action against Rinehart, that was eventually settled out of court in 2003.